kal31/boris-bike1/10_making_stations_release_bikes.md

 - [ ] Explain the error to your pair partner
 - [ ] Add a test to your DockingStation specification that a) gets a bike, and then b) expects the bike to be working
 - [ ] Make this test pass
-- [ ] Feature-test the feature again.
+- [ ] Feature-test the feature again

 ### Hints